TakeshiOkamoto/effect.js/README.md

 [http://www.petitmonte.com/javascript/howto_effect_js.html](http://www.petitmonte.com/javascript/howto_effect_js.html)

 ## Caution
-When an HTML file is not uploaded to a server, I may not work depending on the specifications of the browser definitely.
+If the HTML file is not uploaded to the server, it may not work depending on browser specifications.

 ## Contact
 sorry, no warranty, no support.
 English Can understand only 3-year-old level.